Economic part – Whole plant

 Even after applying 25–30 tonnes of FYM per hectare,

 the crop benefits from additional fertilizers.
-An NPK dose of 75 kg nitrogen, 75 kg phosphorus,
+An NPK dose of 75 kg nitrogen, 75 kg phosphorus, and

-nitrogen, along with all the phosphorus and potash, is applied as a basal dose.
+along with all the phosphorus and potash, is applied as a basal dose.
 The

-remaining nitrogen is given as top dressing about 30 days after transplanting.
+remaining nitrogen is given as top

 Irrigation –